Building bonds through sharing cities

 Companies such as Airbnb and Uber have become ubiquitous by tapping into the potential of underused resources.
-Now, more governments, non-profit organisations and citizens across the world are participating in the sharing economy and even taking the lead in shaping it, with the goal of making their cities more efficient, sustainable and inclusive, and building stronger bonds within and between communities.
+Now, more governments, non-profit organisations and citizens across the world are participating in the sharing economy and even taking the lead in shaping it, to make their cities more efficient, sustainable and inclusive, and build stronger community bonds.

 Most cars are idle for hours at a time, many homes have unused rooms and staggering amounts of food are dumped and wasted on a daily basis.
 While companies such as ride-sharing firm Uber and home rental service Airbnb have become household names by tapping on these and other underutilised resources, governments, non-profit groups and citizens are increasingly looking into ways to share them to maximise their value and benefit people.